lionslair/laradock-local/README.md

 `docker image prune -a`

-then to clean up volumes
+then to clean up volumes *(Getting rid of the volumes will loose data. eg local databases.
+Elastic Search indexes If you need that backup first,)*

 `docker volume prune`